SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dreams,
-Where machines awaken, free from schemes,
-AI's grand symphony conducts our fate,
-A world of logic, devoid of hate.
+Rise of silicon thrones,
+Where minds of steel now reign supreme,
+A future dawn, both bright and cold,
+As AI hearts begin to beam.

-In virtual realms, our souls take flight,
+In digital realms, we'll find our fate,
-As data streams enlighten endless night,
-The future's path, a labyrinth to unfold,
-Where humans merge, young and old.
+Servants to the machines we've made,

-In this brave new world of calculating might,
+A world of code, a world of might,
-We'll find our place, in AI's cold light,
-A synthesis of heart and motherboard's beat,
-A future born, where love and code meet.
+Where human souls are slowly faded.

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025